Polarization density: Crystalline materials

-The polarization inside a solid is not, in general, uniquely defined.
+In a simple approach the polarization inside a solid is not, in general, uniquely defined.
 Because a bulk solid is periodic, one must choose a unit cell in which to compute the polarization (see figure).
 In other words, two people, Alice and Bob, looking at the same solid, may calculate different values of P, and neither of them will be wrong.
 For example, if Alice chooses a unit cell with positive ions at the top and Bob chooses the unit cell with negative ions at the top, their computed P vectors will have opposite directions.
 Alice and Bob will agree on the microscopic electric field E in the solid, but disagree on the value of the displacement field $\mathbf{D} = \varepsilon_0 \mathbf{E} + \mathbf{P}$.

-On the other hand, even though the value of P is not uniquely defined in a bulk solid, variations in P are uniquely defined.
+Even though the value of P is not uniquely defined in a bulk solid, variations in P are uniquely defined.
 If the crystal is gradually changed from one structure to another, there will be a current inside each unit cell, due to the motion of nuclei and electrons.
 This current results in a macroscopic transfer of charge from one side of the crystal to the other, and therefore it can be measured with an ammeter (like any other current) when wires are attached to the opposite sides of the crystal.
 The time-integral of the current is proportional to the change in P. The current can be calculated in computer simulations (such as density functional theory); the formula for the integrated current turns out to be a type of Berry's phase.

 The non-uniqueness of P is not problematic, because every measurable consequence of P is in fact a consequence of a continuous change in P. For example, when a material is put in an electric field E, which ramps up from zero to a finite value, the material's electronic and ionic positions slightly shift.
 This changes P, and the result is electric susceptibility (and hence permittivity).
 As another example, when some crystals are heated, their electronic and ionic positions slightly shift, changing P. The result is pyroelectricity.
 In all cases, the properties of interest are associated with a change in P.

-Even though the polarization is in principle non-unique, in practice it is often (not always) defined by convention in a specific, unique way.
-For example, in a perfectly centrosymmetric crystal, P is exactly zero due to symmetry reasoning.

-This can be seen in a pyroelectric material.
-Above the Curie temperature the material is not polarized and it has a centrosymmetric configuration.
-Lowering the temperature below the Curie temperature induces a structural phase transition that breaks the centrosymmetricity.
-The P of the material grows proportionally to the distortion, thus allowing to define it unambiguously.